Why do motorcycles get such poor fuel mileage compared

-As earlier here, there is no need for you to get deeply into the formula.
+There is no need for you to get deeply into formulas.
 The important part is actually simple.
-The power required is proportional to the CUBE of the VELOCITY (speed, that is) as far as as the external things are concerned.
-NOTE that POWER is directly proportional to fuel consumed.
+The engine power required is proportional to the CUBE of the VELOCITY (that means speed) as far as as the external things are concerned.
+NOTE that ENGINE POWER is directly proportional to fuel consumed.

 How to reason it all out, if you are still confused by the math:

 One formula says that drag force is proportional to the square of the speed.

 The other formula says that the power required is proportional to the cube of the speed.

 Both formulas are effective at the same time for your motorcycle.

 Power needs go up MUCH faster than drag force, as speed is increased.

 If the actual power needed is going up at a faster rate than the drag (and other) force effect ...then the FUEL needed is going up at that faster rate too!